 - Have either 12 months of full-time case management, supervised by a CCM or 12 months of full-time case management employment experience as a supervisor of individuals who provides case management services or 24 months of full-time case management work experience

-All nurse case managers must be licensed registered nurses in the state in which they practice.
+All nurse case managers must be licensed registered nurses in the state where they practice.
 Requirements vary by state, so nurses should contact their local board to ensure they have the necessary credentials.

 How Much Do Nurse Case Managers Make?